datenstrom/yellow/TASKLIST.md

 - [x] Improved website with more information about product changes.
 Users want to know what's new in one place.
 - [ ] Improved website, Swedish translation for missing help pages.
 Better multi language documentation.
 - [ ] Updated API, YellowPageCollection no longer derives from ArrayObject.
 ArrayObject interface is strange.
+- [ ] Updated API, changed getAvailable() to enumerate().
+Designers want to use non-flattened themes.
 - [x] Updated API, changed content element type notice to general.
 Make it more intuitive.
 - [x] Updated core extension, support for webmanifest files was added.
 Websites and web applications use it.
 - [ ] Updated contact extension, message delivery with brute force protection.
 Spammers gonna spam.